-The autism partnership board is made up of officers from the council, officers from Job Centre Plus and health professionals working with the four local autism support groups.
-The steering group has the task of ensuring that local strategy is implemented and makes a difference to people's lives.
+The Autism Partnership Board is made up of officers from the council, officers from Job Centre Plus and health professionals working with local autism support groups.
+The partnership board has the task of ensuring that local strategy is implemented and makes a difference to people's lives.

 In June 2011, Kirklees Council published its first Adult Autism Strategy.
 The strategy examines existing support in Kirklees and explains how the council aims to make a difference to local adults with autism.